 Like Robot Turtles, GoldieBlox is a STEM toy that got its start through crowdfunding.
 Debbie Sterling, an engineer from Stanford University, wanted to inspire little girls to have an interest in the engineering field.
 Debbie created GoldieBlox with that goal in mind.

 Roominate toys also aim to encourage a love of engineering in girls, but their brightly hued pieces can appeal to boys and girls alike.
 The basic set is a one-room dollhouse building kit, and includes four pieces for the walls and floor, and 24 pieces for the room’s contents.
-Roominate toys then take building to another level with connectors, motors, and switches.
+Roominate toys then take building to another level with connectors, motors and switches.

 After the young engineer (6 and up) creates a room completely out of his or her imagination, it’s time to add a light, elevator, fan, or whatever strikes their fancy.
 Roominate provides helpful video and photo tutorials to motivate and help kids get started.

 Kids who like to tinker with simple circuits and motors can take their engineering skills one step further with littleBits.
 The magnetic circuit boards, or bits, are connected with a snap, and each has a specific function like a light, motor, or sound.
 No soldering or programming is required, so even the littlest engineers can experiment placing the modules together to invent an electronic machine or device.
 And if your kids are into Lego, there are even littleBits adapters that can add motion and light to their Lego brick constructions.

 littleBits encourages exploration and play, and the company also shares project ideas contributed by the littleBits community — including some great, creative ideas from kids.